pmitros/Science-Fallacies/README.md

 organizational change.

 I have been increasingly successful at this effort.
-I have been involved in three initatives as a cofounder or early employee.
+I have been involved in three initiatives as a co-founder or early employee.
 All broke the $100 million mark.
 Through that journey, I learned much more about soft skills required in the real world.
 I'd like to share some of that knowledge.
 A few of the things I've done (like edX, which I